scipy-conference/scipy_proceedings_2011/papers/amin/SPM.Python.rst

 .. figure:: fig-ppcoarsegrainExcPy.pdf
    :width: 3.5in
-   :class: align-center
-   :figclass: hc
+   :figclass: h

    The architectural and runtime perspectives of coarse grain parallel exceptions. :label:`fig-ppcoarsegrainExcPy`

 .. figure:: fig-ppfinegrainAExc.pdf
    :width: 3.5in
-   :class: align-center
-   :figclass: hc
+   :figclass: h

    The architectural and runtime perspectives of fine grain (limited) parallel exceptions. :label:`fig-ppfinegrainAExc`

 .. figure:: fig-ppfinegrainBExc.pdf
    :width: 3.5in
-   :class: align-center
-   :figclass: hc
+   :figclass: h

    The architectural and runtime perspectives of fine grain (general) parallel exceptions. :label:`fig-ppfinegrainBExc`